 The better your credit, the better the terms and conditions you can qualify for.
 Not sure of your current credit standing?
 You can see a free snapshot of your credit reports on Credit.com.
-The two scores that accompany this snapshot are updated every 14 days, so you can really keep an eye on how your financial habits are affecting your credit.
 You’ll also receive guidance on steps you can take to improve your scores to help get you on the path to being eligible to lower your credit card interest rate.

 4. Shop Around for Other Cards